NIT-Hamirpur-CSE-Labs/Information_Security_lab/README.md

 ## Lab 4 -
 1. Write a program to Implement the Rabin-Miller Primality Test to Check if a Given Number is Prime or not.
 2. Write a program to Implement the AKS Test to Check if a Given Number is Prime or not.

+## Lab 5 -
+1. Write a program to Implement the DES cryptosystem.
+2. Write a program to Implement the RSA cryptosystem.